ieee-p21451-1-5/easy-frp/README.md

 ### A Prerequisite

-Since Raspberry Pi doesn't have an RTC, in the its early stage of booting, Raspberry Pi's system time is "somewhen"  on Jan 1st, 1970.
-To avoid using such an archaic (also incorrect, of course) timestamp in the naming of log files, we'd better start services after the system clock has been synchronized through Internet.
+Since Raspberry Pi doesn't have any RTC, in its early stage of booting, the system time is "somewhen" on January 1, 1970.
+To avoid using such archaic (also incorrect, of course) timestamps in the naming of log files, we'd better start services after the system clock has been synchronized through Internet.
 We crafted a special service named `check-sync.service`, which will finish its initialization process only if the system clock has been synchronized.
 Having `check-sync.service`, we can make another service start with a correct system time, which is desired in a lot of cases.

 If you have set up the NCAP following the steps in [this page](https://github.com/ieee-p21451-1-5/demo-ncap),  `check-sync.service` should have already been installed.